Recruiting and appointing RTLB

 - Appointees who hold an historic Ministry exemption from study and who may have worked in another RTLB cluster are required to attain the Post Graduate Diploma in Specialist Teaching endorsed in Learning and Behaviour.

 The employment process, requisite steps and resources can be found on the New Zealand School Trustees Association (NZSTA) website (see Employer Role).

 An RTLB can only be appointed to a full-time position.
 RTLB cannot be appointed to part-time positions (outside of job-share arrangements).

 The teachers' collective agreements allow for job-sharing of permanent RTLB positions.
 A permanent full-time RTLB position can be shared by two RTLB in a job-share arrangement.

 RTLB in a job share arrangement cannot individually be employed for less than a 0.4 FTTE position.

 The Vulnerable Children Act 2014 was part of a series of comprehensive measures brought in to protect and improve the wellbeing of vulnerable children.
 Information and resources for employers, organisations and individuals relating to the act can be found here.

 If the preferred applicant comes from another RTLB cluster, lead schools are strongly advised to obtain reference checks from the previous lead school.

-RTLB may be employed by primary, area or secondary kura/school boards of trustees under the relevant teachers’ collective agreement(s) of their employing school, or on an individual employment agreement based on the relevant collective agreement.
+RTLB may be employed by primary, area or secondary school/kura boards under the relevant teachers’ collective agreement(s) of their lead school, or on an individual employment agreement based on the relevant collective agreement.